Jean Spangler

 Jean Elizabeth Spangler (September 2, 1923 – disappeared October 7, 1949) was an American actress who appeared in bit parts in several Hollywood films in the late 1940s.
 She garnered public attention for her mysterious disappearance in late 1949.

 Born in Seattle, Washington, Spangler attended high school in Los Angeles, California, before beginning a career in film in 1948, appearing as a dancer in several uncredited roles, including in Walter Lang's When My Baby Smiles at Me (1948), the comedy Chicken Every Sunday (1949), and the musical drama Young Man with a Horn (1950).

 On the evening of October 7, 1949, Spangler left her home in Los Angeles, telling her sister-in-law that she was going to meet with her ex-husband before going to work as an extra on a film set.
 She was last seen alive at a grocery store several blocks from her home at approximately 6:00 p.m.
 Two days later, Spangler's tattered purse was discovered in a remote area of Griffith Park, approximately 5.5 mi from her home; inside was a letter addressed to a "Kirk", which mentioned seeing a doctor.
 Given Spangler's recent work on the film Young Man with a Horn starring Kirk Douglas, he called police to clear his name, telling them he was in Palm Springs at the time, which police accepted.

 Spangler's disappearance generated various theories, which ranged from her alleged death in a botched abortion to her fleeing with Los Angeles gangsters with whom she was acquainted.
 To date, no additional evidence has been uncovered in Spangler's case, and her whereabouts remain unknown.

 Early life

-Jean Spangler was born in Seattle, Washington.
+Jean Elizabeth Spangler was born on September 2, 1923, in Seattle, Washington, as the youngest of the four children of Cecil Martin Spangler and Florence Matilda Morris.
+She had two brothers, Richard Martin and Edward Franklin Spangler, and an older sister, Betsy Anne Shreckengaust.
 She attended Franklin High School in Los Angeles, California, and graduated in 1941.
 As a teen, Spangler had danced with the Earl Carroll Theatre and Florentine Gardens.

-In 1942, Spangler married manufacturer Dexter Benner (1920-2007).
-They had a daughter, Christine (born April 22, 1944), and divorced in 1946.
+In 1942, Spangler married manufacturer Dexter Benner.
+They had a daughter, Christine, and divorced in 1946.
 Spangler and Benner engaged in a long custody battle over their daughter, until Spangler was eventually awarded custody in 1948.
 At the time of her disappearance, she lived with her mother Florence, five-year-old daughter Christine, brother Edward, and sister-in-law Sophie, on Colgate Avenue in the Park La Brea residential complex near Wilshire Boulevard.